QuarkNerd/blog/dgorst/_posts/2014-08-23-mongodb-vs-couchdb.md

 As you can see, I've defined two views on the database - one which returns all data and one which just returns altitude data.
 The results of each map function are sorted by their keys, which in this case are the times of the data.

-Now that we've defined some views on our data, let's use them to query some of the data we've received.
+Now that we've defined some views on our data, let's use them to query the data we've received.
 We make one query to get a snapshot of the latest data, and another to get the historical altitude data which has been received from the balloon.

 {% highlight javascript %}
 'use strict';